KonstantinKurt/multithreading/README.md

 # multithreading
-Programm calcalates factorial and finds all simple digits in users interval C# + WinForms
+Programm calculates factorial and finds all simple digits in users interval C# + WinForms